ixofoundation/genesis/README_INSTALL.md

 - **Pruning Configuration:** The pruning settings are added to manage the node's data storage efficiently.
 By setting `pruning` to `"custom"`, you can specify how much historical data to keep and how often to prune.
 - **Placement:** Adding these commands after the existing configuration settings ensures that all node parameters are set up in one place, making the setup process more organized and easier to follow.

-### Indexer Considerations

-- **PostgreSQL Setup:** If you choose `"psql"` for the indexer, ensure that you have a PostgreSQL database set up and configured to work with your node.
-- **Performance:** Enabling indexing can increase disk usage and may impact performance, so choose the indexing method that best fits your needs.

 ### Keep this in mind

 - **Automatic Start on Boot:**